Munisushma/SmartInventoryAuditor/README.md

 # SmartInventoryAuditor
  An agent that takes an *image of an item, Identifies it, calls an inventory lookup function, and returns one structured action plan*.

 ## Setup

 1. Clone the repository
-2. Install dependencies
+2. Install dependencies:
+   npm install
-3. Run the program
+3. Run the app:
+   npm run dev

 ## API Key Disclaimer
 ⚠️ This project requires an API key.